11 Benefits of Living with Chronic Illness & Autoimmune Disease

 Now that I have it back, I (repeatedly) thank God for it, and do everything I can to hold onto it.

-I will never take advantage of vibrant health and energy again.
+I will never take advantage of vibrant health and energy again, nor will I willingly participate in activities that will destroy it.

 8.)
 You develop empathy for others.

 I mentioned earlier that there are no words to describe chronic fatigue.
 There are also no words to describe brain fog or chronic pain – even the words themselves fall flat.
 It’s a type of suffering that can only be felt.

-So, now, when I talk with people who live with chronic illness, I don’t need them to describe their symptoms, because I FEEL it in my heart… sometimes enough to keep me awake at night (no joke).
+So, now, when I talk with people who live with autoimmune disease, I don’t need them to describe their symptoms, because I’ve already felt them and still know exactly what it all feels like.

 What’s so great about developing this empathy is that I never had it before.
 My heart was cold.
 I had no compassion, and thought that the majority of health issues were simply a result of personal choice (some are, but not all).